syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/columns/columns.md

 In Syncfusion ASP.NET MVC Grid, Columns are fundamental elements that play a pivotal role in organizing and displaying data within your application.
 They serve as the building blocks for data presentation, allowing you to specify what data fields to show, how to format and style them, and how to enable various interactions within the grid.

+## Column Types

-The Syncfusion Grid component allows you to specify the type of data that a column binds using the `Type` property.
+The Syncfusion Grid component allows you to specify the type of data that a column binds using the `Column.Type` property.
 The `Type` property is used to determine the appropriate `Format`, such as `number` or `date`, for displaying the column data.

 Grid supports the following column types: